Cruise Ship Accident

 The court took this position for a suit where the plaintiff sustained injury because of the negligence of one of the cruise ship employee.
 The employee had carelessly directed her to “surf” on deck.

-You would need a knowledgeable attorney with remedial experience to contest blanket waivers successfully and obtain compensation.
+You would need a knowledgeable personal injury attorney with remedial experience to contest blanket waivers successfully and obtain compensation.

 Maritime Law and Forum Selection